peerke88/SkinningTools/docs/autoapi/SkinningTools/Maya/tools/shared/index.rst

    :rtype: set

+.. function:: getNormals(meshName)

+   Get the average normal in world space of each vertex on the provided mesh.
+   The reason why OpenMaya.MItMeshVertex function has to be used is that the MFnMesh class returns incorrect normal results.

+   :note: using old open maya here as maya 2019.3.1 has a hard crash when gathering normals with new openmaya
+   :param dag:
+   :type dag: MDagPath
+   :return: Normals
+   :rtype: list

 .. function:: getParentShape(inObject)

    get the parent object of given object if the current given object is a shape